unfrl/dug/README.md

 The project was developed in VSCode so the debugger profiles that I have used are available if you're also using VSCode.

+### Testing

+There is currently fairly limited testing, what does exist uses the [BATS](https://github.com/sstephenson/bats) tool.

+To run the BATS tests you will need to have cloned dug recursively, like: `git clone --recursive <dug_repo_url>`

+If you didnt do that you can run this to restore the BATS submodules into ./cli.tests/bats/libs: `git submodule update --init --recursive`

+Once you have BATS you should be able to simply run the BATS tests with: `./cli.tests/bats/run.sh`

 ## License
 The license used by dug, [here](./cli/LICENSE), is very explicitly designed to try to keep capitalists from benefiting from this tool.
 This is not a traditional license but it is very simple, please read it.